hd-epic/hd-epic.github.io/index.md

 VQA Question Prototypes.
 We show our 30 question prototypes by category alongside the number of questions.
 Outer bars indicate the distribution over input lengths for each question.
 {:.figcaption}

+### **VQA Challenge**

+We are hosting the **VQA Challenge** to evaluate the performance of VLMs on our benchmark.
+The challenge will be hosted on [CodaLab](https://codalab.lisn.upsaclay.fr/competitions/22006) and will include a leaderboard for tracking progress.
+The challenge will be open to all participants, and we encourage everyone to submit their results.
+The challenge leaderboard closes on **19th May 2025**.

+The results with be announced in the [Second Joint Egocentric Vision (EgoVis) Workshop](https://egovis.github.io/cvpr25) at CVPR 2025 on 12th June.

 ## VLM models

 We use 4 representative models as baselines: